Balackburn/Apollo/README.md

 [View source online](https://therealfoxster.github.io/altsource-viewer/app.html?source=https://balackburn.github.io/Apollo/apps.json&id=com.christianselig.Apollo)

-This is an auto-updating Altstore [source](https://balackburn.github.io/Apollo/apps.json) for **ApolloPatcher**.
+This is an auto-updating Altstore [source](https://balackburn.github.io/Apollo/apps.json) for **Artemis for Apollo**.
 It checks daily for new releases and updates the source with the latest version, ensuring you always have access to the most recent updates.

 # Website